anglyan/spikingtorch/README.md

 The examples provide two different ways of training the networks: one using an MSE cost function, and a second one implementing cross entropy with some caveats.
 These can be selected using the `--cost` flag.

+The networks
-The networks can be trained against MNIST and Fashion MNIST as determined through the `--dataset` flag.
+can be trained against MNIST or Fashion MNIST through the `--dataset` flag.

 The file [spikingnet.py]("./spikingnet.py") contains the core of the implementation.
-The assumptions that go into the two recurrent implementations of leaky integrate and fire neurons used in this work are described in detail in the paper.
+The assumptions that go into the two recurrent implementations of leaky integrate and fire neurons used in this work are described in detail in the [paper](https://arxiv.org/abs/2007.06176).